 - The ownership of the company employing your spouse, if you are applying for expeditious naturalization on the basis of your spouse’s employment for an American firm or corporation.

-Note: This eligibility screening tool just checks your eligibility for expeditious naturalization.
-You should also separately check whether you meet the general requirements applicable to all naturalization applicants.
-See our Guide to Naturalization in the United States.
+Note: This eligibility screening tool checks your eligibility for expeditious naturalization.
+Also, take a look at the Expeditious Naturalization Guide.
+Separately, check whether you meet the general requirements applicable to all naturalization applicants by reading our Guide to Naturalization in the United States.